topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
 Once the code is successfully flashed and executed, the IR sensor will detect the presence or absence of an object and control two LEDs accordingly.
 When an object is detected, the first LED turns on; when no object is detected, the second LED turns on.
 This behavior confirms that the IR sensor input and GPIO output on the VCP-G board are working properly.

 **NOTE**: If you need to change the GPIO pins used for the IR sensor or LEDs, refer to the configuration section inside the source code.